tutek1/DTLabs/07_Animation&Physics/lab07.md

 > Usually in other programming languages, we would create an `Interface` that every damageable object would extend.
 In our case, since Godot does not have `Interfaces`, we will set a rule for ourselves that every object with the `Damageable` group will implement a function `damage(value : float, node : Node3D) -> void`.

 ### Skeleton Inverse Kinematics Showcase
 Godot also has a special node for **inverse kinematics**.
-It is a bit more complex and not that applicable for our game, so I am only going to showcase how it works on a simple example.
+It is more complex and not applicable to our game, so I am only going to showcase how it works on a simple example.

 #### Node setup
 First, you need to add the `SkeletonIK` node and set the `Root` and `Tip` bones, then the node to be followed (`Target`) also needs to be set.
 For our example, I will use the right leg of the player like this: